paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-005-special-and-incentive-pays.md

 (2) upon successful completion, as a commissioned officer, of training for duty in connection with the supervision, operation, and maintenance of naval nuclear propulsion plants.

-**(c)** The provisions of this section shall be effective only in the case of officers who, on or before December 31, 2015, have been accepted for training for duty in connection with the supervision, operation, and maintenance of naval nuclear propulsion plants.
+**(c)** The provisions of this section shall be effective only in the case of officers who, on or before December 31, 2017, have been accepted for training for duty in connection with the supervision, operation, and maintenance of naval nuclear propulsion plants.

 ### Statutory Notes

 #### Amendments
+2016—Subsec. (c).
+Pub.
+L. 114–328 substituted “December 31, 2017” for “December 31, 2016”.

+2015—Subsec. (c).
+Pub.
+L. 114–92 substituted “December 31, 2016” for “December 31, 2015”.

 2014—Subsec. (c).
 Pub.
 L. 113–291 substituted “December 31, 2015” for “December 31, 2014”.

 2013—Subsec. (c).
 Pub.
 L. 113–66 substituted “December 31, 2014” for “December 31, 2013”.